steelbrain/linter/docs/types/linter-message-v2.md

     file: string,
     position?: Point,
   },
-  // ^ Reference link to the issue, useful for jumping to classes etc url?: string, // external HTTP link
+  // ^ Reference to a different location in the editor, useful for jumping to classes etc. url?: string, // external HTTP link
   // ^ HTTP link to a resource explaining the issue.
 Default is a google search icon?: string,